-- Q: Run me through your résumé. - Start with college and work forward, outlining your employment history, key accomplishments and transitions.
-You need to be able to do this in about two minutes, but be prepared to go into much greater depth in response to questioning. - Depending upon when this question appears, you'll need to vary your approach.
+- O: Run me through vour résumé. - A: Start with college and work forward, outlining your employment history, key accomplishments and transitions.
+You need to be able to do this in about two minutes, but be prepared to go into much greater depth in response to questioning.

+Q: Tell me about yourself. - A: Depending upon when this question appears, you'll need to vary your approach.
 If this is the first question, then use the "run me through your résumé" response.
 If you have already explained your background, focus on strengths.
 If these are used, bring up some other skills or personality traits that may be useful to the employer.
-Whenever possible customize your skills/experience to the targeted position. - How would your boss (or colleagues) describe you? - This is a good place to play up strengths and personality traits important to the job. Α.
+Whenever possible customize your skills/experience to the targeted position. - How would your boss (or colleagues) describe you? - This is a good place to play up strengths and personality traits important to the job.